reshalfahsi/simple-face-recognition-project/README.md

 ## C++

 The face recognition system implemented in C++.
 It received a video stream from the webcam.
 Then, the result is shown in the window GUI.
+The source code available [here](https://github.com/reshalfahsi/simple-face-recognition-project/tree/master/cpp).

 ![alt text](cpp/img/demo.gif)